 - More complete list of available tools

-- Also, many of our databases have a built in quick citation ability, just look for citing links from search results page.
+- Many of our databases also have a built in quick citation ability, just look for citing links from search results page.